 Computer Information Systems — Information Assurance

+Prepares students for a career in the computer information systems information assurance field.
 As the world becomes more dependent on information technology, the security of information becomes critical.
 Henry Ford Community College is a member of the International Cyber-Security Education Consortium, and offers an interdisciplinary program leading to an Associate in Applied Science degree that emphasizes technical security, ethical conduct, legal and regulatory compliance, law enforcement and development of strategic security plans.
 Students complete an interdisciplinary core of study and can tailor electives to their career or transfer interest.

-In April, 2006, the Information Assurance Courseware Evaluation (IACE) Review Committee of the National Security Agency''s National Information Assurance Education and Training Program (NIETP) certified that Henry Ford Community College''s Information Assurance courseware meets all of the elements of the Committee on National Security Systems (CNSS) National Training Standard for Information Systems Security (INFOSEC) Professionals NSTISSI-4011.
+In April, 2006, the Information Assurance Courseware Evaluation (IACE) Review Committee of the National Security Agency's National Information Assurance Education and Training Program (NIETP) certified that Henry Ford Community College's Information Assurance courseware meets all of the elements of the Committee on National Security Systems (CNSS) National Training Standard for Information Systems Security (INFOSEC) Professionals NSTISSI-4011.

 - Eastern Michigan University